17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • Form builder for intake questionnaires, feedback surveys, and testimonial requests

 Best for: Coaches running multiple programs (individual coaching, group programs, workshops, retreats) who need different client workflows for each offering and want deep customization.
+Most relevant for mid-ticket business coaches with several parallel offers.

 7. Practice: Best for Solo Coaches Who Want Simplicity